gersteing/DashCandlestickCharting/README.md

 urllib3              1.23
 Werkzeug             0.14.1

 Flask is an application that provides for python web application creation.
-We are trying out a framework called dash which provides the ability to create charting applications including candlestick charts.
+We are trying out a framework called Dash which provides the ability to create charting applications including candlestick charts.
 Dash uses plotly Plotly.js, and React.js, and Flask and can be run locally on a flask server.
 The challenge is starting the flask server correctly.

 You cannot start a flask server from within the idle application so going into idle and hitting Run will cause an error.

 Instead
 1) open a windows command prompt
 2) start any python virtual environment in which you want to run code
-3) Navigate to your project directory where you have your python scripts, or type in the full path to you python script and run your primary script to start the flask server directly using the python executable.
-This assumes python is installed and the path variable is set in windows:
+3) Navigate to your project directory where you have your python scripts, or type in the full path to you python script and run the primary script (dash_plotly_candlestick.py) to start the flask server directly using the python executable.
+This assumes python is installed and the path variable is set in windows/ the $ represents the windows command prompt:
-$python dash_plotly_candlestick.py
+$ python dash_plotly_candlestick.py

 If python has been added to the path in your local environment variables you can just double click on the dash_plotly_candlestick.py and it should run.
 See https://stackoverflow.com/questions/3701646/how-to-add-to-the-pythonpath-in-windows to add python to your system path and

-Then open a browser at the following address: http:127.0.0.1:8050/
+Then open a browser at the following address: http:127.0.0.1:8050/ You should see a candlestick chart with data loaded from a local data file that contains bar data:
+20180923TradingTestDataExportCSV.csv
+This file is located in the same directory as the dash_plotly_candlestick.py script.

-A full tutorial on using Dash is available from the Dash website: https://dash.plot.ly/
+For more information, a full tutorial on using Dash is available from the Dash website: https://dash.plot.ly/

 -----------------------------------------Running Code from a python virtual environment-----------------------------------------------